louiszuckerman/puppet-gluster/README.md

 # puppet-gluster

 This is my puppet-gluster module.
-I use it to manage my gluster bricks, servers, and clients -- but not pools or volumes.
+I use it to model and monitor my glusterfs bricks, servers, and clients -- but not pools or volumes.

 ## Usage: